 These BA miles (which have since been renamed Avios points) are quite flexible because they can be used not only on British Airways, but also partners like American Airlines.
-However one year later, I’m still stuck with 100k (now 108k).
+However one year later, I found myself still stuck with 100k (now 108k).
 Why?
-Because I haven’t had time to go on vacation and don’t foresee my schedule clearing up anytime soon.
+Because I didn’t have time time to go on vacation and don’t foresee my schedule clearing up anytime soon.

 After you are logged in you are directed to the main dashboard screen…

 As you see there’s kind of a lot going on in the screen and to be honest, it was bit overwhelming at first glance.
 But I quickly figured out what everything was.